oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/Kubernetes-labs.md

 #### Optional 2a.
 Log Capture for processing

-This optional module shows how you can use fluentd to capture the log data, and then write the output to Elastic Search (often used to help process log data in Cloud Native deployments.)
+This optional module shows how you can use fluentd to capture the log data, and then write the output to Elastic Search (often used to help process log data in Cloud Native deployments).
 The module is intended as an example of how to handle log data for people who will need instant indexed access to the log data.

 [Log capture for processing lab](management/logging/LogCaptureForProcessing.md)